Sterbic/GCDProject/README.md

 An independent data set with the average of each feature for each activity and each subject is computed and saved to `tidy-dataset-avg.txt`.

+[1]: https://www.coursera.org/course/getdata "Getting and Cleaning Data"
-[1]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "Human Activity Recognition Using Smartphones Data Set"
+[2]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "Human Activity Recognition Using Smartphones Data Set"